 The diagnostic process begins with reviewing symptoms and conducting a physical exam to check for signs of anaemia or neurological changes.

-A complete blood count (CBC) can reveal the presence of anaemia, indicated by low levels of red blood cells, haemoglobin, and hematocrit.
+A complete blood count (CBC) can reveal anaemia, indicated by low red blood cell, haemoglobin, and hematocrit levels.
 A blood smear may also be examined for abnormally large red blood cells (macrocytes), a characteristic sign of vitamin B12 deficiency.

 This test detects antibodies against the intrinsic factor, a strong indicator of pernicious anaemia.

-This test measures the body’s ability to absorb vitamin B12 by tracking radioactively labelled B12 excretion in urine.
+This test measures the body’s ability to absorb vitamin B12 by tracking the radioactively labelled B12 in urine.
+This test is now rarely used in clinical practice due to limited availability; antibody testing and serum markers are preferred.

 A gastroscopy examines the stomach lining for signs of atrophic gastritis or other abnormalities linked to pernicious anaemia.

-The management of pernicious anaemia involves several key steps to restore and maintain adequate vitamin B12 levels in the body.
+The management of pernicious anaemia involves several key steps to restore and maintain adequate vitamin B12 levels.

 The primary medication for pernicious anaemia is vitamin B12, administered in various forms.

-The medication choice and administration route depend on deficiency severity, treatment response, and patient preferences.
+The choice of medication and route of administration depends on the severity of the deficiency, treatment response, and patient preferences.
 Consult a healthcare provider for the best treatment plan.

 Consult a doctor if you experience any symptoms suggestive of pernicious anaemia or have known risk factors for the condition.
 Key symptoms requiring medical attention include persistent fatigue, weakness, and shortness of breath.
 Other signs include dizziness, cold hands and feet, chest pain, and pale or yellow skin.
 Balance issues and neurological symptoms, such as numbness or tingling in the hands and feet, also warrant concern.